soojeongchoi21/soojeongchoi21.github.io/_pages/research.md

 <div style="flex: 1.3;" markdown="1">

 Access to activity opportunities — the places, services, and social interactions that sustain daily life — is not evenly distributed across space or population.
 I study how built environment factors, including land use mix, the distribution of social infrastructure, and access to public transportation, shape out-of-home activity participation, particularly for older adults and underserved populations.
 Drawing on GIS-based accessibility modeling and spatiotemporal analysis, I seek to reveal where and for whom mobility constraints are most acute, and what planning interventions might meaningfully close those gaps.

-**Related:** What makes for an active aging society?
-A focus on out-of-home activity participation (Master Thesis, 2025) · The Crisis of Industrial Cities and Industrial Patriarchy (JKUGS, 2025) · Which spatial components affect Active aging society?
-(Korean Geographical Society, 2024)

 </div>
 <div style="flex: 1;" markdown="1">